A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Large solutions to equation ( )

-Following the result of \cite{duro}, for radial solutions, in either the focusing or the defocusing case, the local boundedness of the critical Sobolev norm implies that the solution disperses and scatters (without any explicit bounds, however, on the size of the global Strichartz norms). \end{proof}
+Following the result of \cite{duro}, for radial solutions in either the focusing or the defocusing case, the boundedness of the critical Sobolev norm on compact time intervals implies that the solution disperses and scatters. \end{proof}